 Fishing and Boating

-The HCWSA has a number of opportunities for public involvement and education, including light recreation and outdoor activities for all members of the family.
-Various HCWSA facilities are designed and operated to accommodate such public access.
-One of the most popular activities at the HCWSA is public fishing on select reservoirs.
-While HCWSA reservoirs allow for limited public fishing throughout the year, the public must note that they otherwise operate very differently from recreational lakes and larger bodies of public waters, as they must adhere to much more stringent regulatory oversight because of their primary use as public drinking water reservoirs.
+The HCWA has a number of opportunities for public involvement and education, including light recreation and outdoor activities for all members of the family.
+Various HCWA facilities are designed and operated to accommodate such public access.
+One of the most popular activities at the HCWA is public fishing on select reservoirs.
+While HCWA reservoirs allow for limited public fishing throughout the year, the public must note that they otherwise operate very differently from recreational lakes and larger bodies of public waters, as they must adhere to much more stringent regulatory oversight because of their primary use as public drinking water reservoirs.